 Overview

-The Sociology and Criminology programme from The University of the Highlands and Islands explores the changing nature of the social world and of crime, and addresses the social, political, historical and individual forces behind such changes.
+The Sociology and Criminology (Hons) course from the from University of the Highlands and Islands (UHI) offers students the opportunity to study a wide range of sociological and criminological themes and topics across a broad sweep of modules, emphasising the value of empirical and theoretical approaches.
+This is achieved by exploring the changing nature of the social world and of crime, and addressing the social, political, historical and individual forces behind such changes.

 Special features